hughobrien/psu-constitution/README.md

 	8. Chair of Council

-	9. Full time member of staff in an observing capacity
+	9. Full time member of staff in an observing capacity TODO: staff of what?

 2. The management of the PSU is invested in the Executive Committee consisting of the nine members listed above.
 Management of the Union consists of responsibilities including: